 Performing a simple scaling test

-This tutorial is done on Puhti
+This tutorial is done on Puhti, which requires that

 Overview